KenACollins/github-users-and-followers/README.md

 ...failed.

-Since I feel that the true goal of this exercise is to demonstrate the creation of a single page application utilzing React and to host it on a cloud server, I have fulfilled this criteria.
+Since I feel that the true goal of this exercise is to demonstrate the creation of a single page application utilizing React and to host it on a cloud server, I have fulfilled this criteria.